C2SM/c2sm.github.io/docs/tools/icontools.md

 The `master` branch of the [DWD ICON Tools :material-open-in-new:](https://github.com/C2SM/icontools){:target="_blank"} is integrated in the [`spack-c2sm` system tests :material-open-in-new:](https://github.com/C2SM/spack-c2sm/blob/main/test/system_test.py){:target="_blank"} on Balfrin.

+!!!
+Note "DWD ICON Tools on Säntis - last update: 2025-02-18"

+    Currently not supported, but the C2SM Core Team is working on it

 ## Access

 In order to get access to the [DWD ICON Tools repository hosted on the C2SM GitHub organisation :material-open-in-new:](https://github.com/C2SM/icontools){:target="_blank"},